zicare/emms4doc/sysadmin/0-overview.md

    - **If cron fails, the database can become inconsistent.**
      That is why daily pre- and post-backups are critical.
    - EMMS4 will not start unless cron has completed successfully.

+6. **Config**
+   - This is a plain text file in .ini format.
+   - Holds smtp and database connection credentials, domain name, listening port, ssl certs path, the cron stored procedures list, etc.

 **WARNING:**
 - Never skip the cron step in production, even if the system seems to run fine.